tanguyhardion/math-algorithms/README.md

 ## Usage

-To use this program, simply download the `gcd.c` file from the repository and compile it using the following command:
+To use this program, simply download the `gcd.c` file from the repository and compile it, for example using gcc:

     gcc gcd.c -o gcd